-Using the MiVoice Border Gateway does not affect any existing VPN client software (e.g. IPSEC road warrior connection) installed on the remote PC.
+Using the MiVoice Border Gateway does not affect any existing VPN client software (for example, IPSEC road warrior connection) installed on the remote PC.
 The PC should be connected to either the second Ethernet port of the IP phone or directly to the router and the existing software should be used as before.

-Note: VPN (e.g.IPSEC) pass-through must be supported by the router at the remote site.
+NOTE: VPN (for example, IPSEC) pass-through must be supported by the router at the remote site.